Format: PDF

 Sousa Elementary School: Multi-age team learning space layout

-At Sousa Elementary School in Mesa, Arizona, an educator team consisting of one lead teacher, three certified teachers, one special educator and three MLFTC residents supports a multi-age group of 104 first and second graders.
+At Sousa Elementary School in Mesa, Arizona, an educator team consisting of one lead teacher, three certified teachers, one special educator and three MLFC residents supports a multi-age group of 104 first and second graders.
 In this resource, you’ll see the layout of their learning space.

 Sousa Elementary School: Spotlight on the schedule

-At Sousa Elementary School in Mesa, Arizona, an educator team consisting of one lead teacher, three certified teachers, one special educator and three MLFTC residents supports a multi-age group of 104 first and second graders.
+At Sousa Elementary School in Mesa, Arizona, an educator team consisting of one lead teacher, three certified teachers, one special educator and three MLFC residents supports a multi-age group of 104 first and second graders.
 In this resource, you’ll explore their schedule.

 Riverview High School: Learning space layout